Pain Management Fellowship

-The Pain Treatment Center of the Department of Anesthesiology, SUNY HSC at Syracuse is one of the largest and oldest established services of its type in the upstate area.
+The Upstate Comprehensive Pain Medicine Center of the Department of Anesthesiology, SUNY HSC at Syracuse is one of the largest and oldest established services of its type in the upstate area.
 The chronic pain division was established in 1977 and was expanded in its scope and service to include the acute pain division in 1988.
 As the setting of the Center is a University Hospital, staff consists of Attending Anesthesiologists with certification in pain management, Fellows in pain management, residents in anesthesiology, Nurse Practitioners in both Chronic and Acute pain, and support staff.
 The Center provides patient care in three settings at the present time.

-The center utilizes a number of techniques not previously available for the diagnosis and therapy of acute and chronic pain.
-The Pain Treatment Center is the only totally comprehensive service in the Central New York area, and is one of a few in the country to offer integrated services for patients with both acute and chronic pain syndromes.
+The Center utilizes a number of techniques not previously available for the diagnosis and therapy of acute and chronic pain.
+The Upstate Comprehensive Pain Medicine Center is the only totally comprehensive service in the Central New York area, and is one of a few in the country to offer integrated services for patients with both acute and chronic pain syndromes.

-The Pain Treatment Center provides evaluation and treatment for patients who suffer from chronic intractable pain, which has not responded to conventional therapy.
-The center also provides treatment for specific pain syndromes.
+The Upstate Comprehensive Pain Medicine Center provides evaluation and treatment for patients who suffer from chronic intractable pain, which has not responded to conventional therapy.
+The Center also provides treatment for specific pain syndromes.
 Chronic pain is a long-term problem requiring the use of a number of techniques to establish the diagnosis and plan appropriate treatment directed toward: